• Skip to primary navigation

 White bean dip variations

 Why have one recipe when you can have five?
-Using this recipe as a base, you can switch it just a little to create new and exciting dips every day.
+Using this recipe as a base, you can tweak it slightly to create new and exciting dips every day.

-1. Use pitted Gordal olives from Spain for a more pronounced olive flavor and pretty flecks of green.
+1. Use pitted green olives for a more pronounced olive flavor and green flecks.

 2. Add a teaspoon of lemon zest and a teaspoon of fresh thyme.